 Recent research concurs with our own view that most buyers buy on instinct, typically viewing their eventual home no more than twice before making a decision to buy.

 Buying a property certainly appears to be a decision of the heart over the head.
 In other words, the “I’ll know it when I see it” approach turns out to be quite reliable.

-Once certain non-negotiables, such as price, minimum amount of accommodation, and the general location of the property have been satisfied, buyers are primarily influenced by “How does it feel?” and “Could we be happy here?”.
+Once certain non-negotiables, such as price, the minimum amount of accommodation, and the general location of the property have been satisfied, buyers are primarily influenced by “How does it feel?” and “Could we be happy here?”.
 These elements are intangible, but if the right button has been pushed, virtually nothing will stop the buyer from wanting to buy the property.

-So sellers would be well advised to remember they are selling a home, not just a building, and work with their agent to promote the lifestyle benefits of their property – not just its features.
+So sellers would be well advised to remember they are selling a home, not just a building, and work with their agent to promote the lifestyle benefits of their property – not just its apparent features.